Imran Khan: Captaincy

 In 1982, Khan became captain of the Pakistan national cricket team.
-Under Khan, Pakistan won their first Test in England in 28 years at Lord's in 1982.
+Under his captaincy, Pakistan won their first Test in England in 28 years at Lord's in 1982.
 In 1983, he was named a Wisden Cricketer of the Year.
 During Pakistan's 1982–83 series against India, he took 40 wickets at an average of 13.95.
 In January 1983, he became the second cricketer, after Ian Botham, to score a century and take 10 wickets in a Test.
-Next month, he reached a Test bowling rating of 922, (Note: The International Cricket Council (ICC) player ratings did not exist at the time; they were calculated retrospectively.) the highest International Cricket Council (ICC) rating since World War I, and third in all-time ICC Test bowling.
-Khan became the first Pakistani bowler to take 200 Test wickets, with Wisden Cricketers' Almanack noting he "bowled with such venom and fire that no Indian batsman other than Mohinder Amarnath faced him with any confidence."
-The series caused a stress fracture in his left shin, sidelining him over two years.
-Initially, he could bat but not bowl; later, he could not play at all.
+The following month, he reached a Test bowling rating of 922, (Note: The International Cricket Council player ratings did not exist at the time; they were calculated retrospectively.) the highest International Cricket Council (ICC) rating since World War I, and third-highest in all-time ICC Test bowling.
+He became the first Pakistani bowler to take 200 Test wickets.
+The series caused a stress fracture in his left shin, sidelining him for more than two years.
+Initially, he was able to bat but not bowl, before the injury eventually prevented him from playing altogether.
 An experimental treatment in London, funded by the Pakistani government, helped him recover by late 1984.
-Khan returned under Javed Miandad's captaincy in the 1984–85 home series against Sri Lanka.
-Afterward, Miandad stepped down, citing limited co-operation from Khan, who was then reappointed captain.
+He returned under Javed Miandad's captaincy in the 1984–85 home series against Sri Lanka.
+Miandad subsequently stepped down as captain, citing limited co-operation from Khan, who was then reappointed captain.

 Khan initiated reforms in cricket umpiring to reduce criticism of Pakistani officials in home series.
-Writing for The Guardian, Mike Selvey said that "such was his power" that in 1986 Khan invited Indian umpires VK Ramaswamy and Piloo Reporter to officiate a Test against West Indies, marking the first step in independent umpiring.
-He later brought England's John Hampshire and John Holder for the home series against India in 1989–90.
-This led to the 1994 rule requiring one neutral umpire and the 2002 mandate for both umpires to be independent.
+In 1986, he invited Indian umpires VK Ramaswamy and Piloo Reporter to officiate a Test against West Indies.
+He subsequently brought England's John Hampshire and John Holder to officiate in the home series against India in 1989–90.
+The initiatives contributed to the introduction of a rule in 1994 requiring one neutral umpire and a 2002 rule requiring both umpires to be independent.

 In 1987, Khan led Pakistan to its first Test series win in India, followed by its first series victory in England the same year.
-Khan retired from international cricket after the 1987 Cricket World Cup.
-He was asked to return as captain by General Zia-ul-Haq, and he accepted the offer.
-In 1988, Khan led Pakistan on a successful West Indies tour.
-He was named Man of the Series, taking 23 wickets in three Tests.
+He retired from international cricket after the 1987 Cricket World Cup, but returned at the request of General Zia-ul-Haq and resumed the captaincy.
+In 1988, he led Pakistan on a successful West Indies tour, where he was named Man of the Series after taking 23 wickets in three Tests.
 He became the first Asian and eighth non-Australian to win the International Cricketer of the Year in 1989.

-As captain, Khan led Pakistan in 48 Tests (14 wins, 8 losses, 26 draws) and 139 ODIs (75 wins, 59 losses, 1 tie).
+As captain, he led Pakistan in 48 Tests (14 wins, 8 losses, 26 draws) and 139 ODIs (75 wins, 59 losses, 1 tie).
 In Tests, he holds the record for most wickets as captain, second-best innings figures (8/60), most five-wicket hauls in an innings (12), and most ten-wicket match hauls (4).